S.D.E.

 S.D.E.
 (Sports, Drugs & Entertainment) is the second studio album by Harlem rapper Cam'ron.
 The album was originally titled The Rough, Rough, Rough Album and was set for a 1999 release, however the project was pushed back to 2000 and many new songs were recorded.
-The album was finally released on September 19, 2000, by Epic Records.
+The album was finally released on September 19, 2000, by Untertainment Records and Epic Records.
 It features guest appearances from Destiny's Child, Noreaga, Dutch & Spade, Ol' Dirty Bastard, Prodigy, Freekey Zekey, Juelz Santana, and Jim Jones.
 The album debuted and peaked at number 14 on the Billboard 200, selling 73,000 copies in its first week.
 There's a remix of the song "What Means The World To You" which features Ludacris, Trina, UGK and Juelz Santana.